EEarth1270/weather-dashboard-kafka/readme.md

 # Weather Data Streaming and Dashboard

-This project demonstrates how to stream weather data using Kafka, store it in PostgreSQL, and visualize it in real-time using a Dash web application.
+This project demonstrates how to stream generated weather data using Kafka, store it in PostgreSQL, and visualize it in real-time using a Dash web application.

 ## Project Structure